 • Performing an action.
 The person carries out his idea.

-Such a process takes place in the head of every person before he performs any action.
-You should not think that children, due to their undeveloped intellect, do not carry out such work in their heads.
-Even our primitive ancestors - monkeys, make strong-willed efforts in order to commit this or that act.
+This process occurs in the head of every person before he takes any action.
+You should not think that children, due to their undeveloped intelligence, do not carry out such work in their heads.
+Even our primitive ancestors - monkeys, make volitional efforts in order to perform this or that act.

-How is an emotional-volitional disorder diagnosed?
-The spheres of application of the human will are varied.
+How is emotional-volitional disorder diagnosed?
+The spheres of application of human will are varied.
 A person must move to take something or to eat.
-If the child is apathetic and does not want anything, then he has some kind of deviation.
-The same goes for overly active children who take action without having time to consider the consequences of their decisions.
+If a child is apathetic and doesn’t want anything, it means he has some kind of deviation.
+The same goes for overly active children who take actions without having time to think about the consequences of their decisions.

 Main problems

-Depending on the degree of violation of the emotional-volitional sphere, the child becomes irritable, lethargic or generative.
+Depending on the degree of disturbance of the emotional-volitional sphere, the child becomes irritable, lethargic or generative.
 Parents should notice their child's problems as soon as they appear.
 Any disease, before settling in the body, manifests itself in symptoms.
-At this stage, it is necessary to determine the degree of the child's problems and prescribe treatment for him.
+At this stage, it is necessary to determine the extent of the child’s problems and prescribe treatment.
 What is the classification of persons with disorders of the emotional-volitional sphere?

 • Aggressiveness.
-Personas behave inappropriately, bully others and enjoy tears and humiliation of a weaker opponent.
+Persons behave inappropriately, bully others and take pleasure in tears and humiliation of a weaker opponent.
 Even children who behave aggressively will never bully someone who is stronger than them.
-They will logically reason that a harmless creature cannot fight back, and therefore, it can be humiliated.
+They will logically reason that a harmless creature will not be able to fight back, and therefore can be humiliated.

-• Inhibited reaction.
-Children may not immediately understand what the problem is.
-For example, they may feel hungry, but will not make any effort to ask for food or to get their own food.
+• Slow reaction.
+Children cannot immediately understand what the problem is.
+For example, they may feel hungry, but will not make any effort to ask for food or to get food themselves.

 • Disinhibited reaction.
 The second point in the classification of persons with disorders of the emotional-volitional sphere are people who cannot control their emotions.
-If they cry, then too loudly, if they laugh, then they do it for an unnaturally long time.
+If they cry, they cry too loudly; if they laugh, they do so for an unnaturally long time.

 • Excessive anxiety.
-Downtrodden children of too active parents become quiet.
+Downtrodden children of overactive parents become quiet.
 They are afraid to talk about their desires and problems.
-They fail to draw attention to themselves due to the weakness of character.
+They fail to attract attention due to their weakness of character.

 Groups of violations

-The classification of violations of the emotional-volitional sphere is necessary in order to correctly prescribe therapeutic measures.
-All children are different, and their problems cannot be the same either.
+Classification of disorders of the emotional-volitional sphere is necessary in order to correctly prescribe therapeutic measures.
+All children are different, and their problems may not be the same.
 Even children who grow up in the same family can suffer from various ailments.
-The main groups of violations of the emotional-volitional sphere:
+The main groups of disorders of the emotional-volitional sphere:

 • Mood disorder.
-Violation of the emotional-volitional sphere in children often manifests itself in uncontrolled emotions.
+Violation of the emotional-volitional sphere in children often manifests itself in uncontrollable emotions.
 The child cannot control himself, and therefore his feelings are always on edge.
-If the baby is happy about something, then soon his state reaches euphoria.
-If the child is sad, it can easily become depressed.
-And often one state in an hour passes into another, polar to the original.
+If a baby is happy about something, then soon his state reaches euphoria.
+If a child is sad, he can easily become depressed.
+And often one state after an hour turns into another, polar to the original one.

-• Non-standard behavior.
-Considering in children, it is impossible not to mention the deviation from the norm of behavior.
+• Unusual behavior.
+When considering children, one cannot fail to mention deviations from the norm of behavior.
 Guys can be either too calm or overly active.
-The first case is dangerous due to the fact that the child is lack of initiative, and the second situation threatens that the child has problems with attention.
+The first case is dangerous due to the fact that the child is lacking initiative, and the second situation threatens because the child has problems with attention.

 External manifestation

-Violations can be determined by the behavior of the baby.
+Violations can be determined by the baby's behavior.

 • Strong dependence on parents.
-A child who, at the age of five, cannot trust the people around him, causes a strange reaction.
-The kid hides behind his mother's skirt all the time and tries to close himself from the world.
-It's one thing - normal childish embarrassment.
-And quite another - distrust, lack of sociability and intractability.
+A child who, at five years old, cannot trust the people around him causes a strange reaction.
+The baby hides behind his mother’s skirt all the time and tries to close himself off from the world.
+Normal childhood embarrassment is one thing.
+And something completely different - distrust, unsociability and intractability.

 • A child who is neglected in the family will feel lonely.
-The baby will not be able to form relationships normally, as the parents will inspire the child that he is stupid, crooked and unworthy of love.
+The child will not be able to form relationships normally, since the parents will convince the child that he is stupid, crooked and unworthy of love.
 The loneliness that such a child will exude will be strongly felt.

 • Aggression.
-Toddlers who lack attention or who want to relieve tension may not withdraw into themselves, but, on the contrary, behave too liberated.
-Such children will not restrain their emotions and will try their best to draw attention to their person.
+Children who lack attention or who want to relieve tension may not withdraw into themselves, but, on the contrary, behave too relaxed.
+Such children will not restrain their emotions and will try with all their might to attract attention to their person.

 Methods

-Emotional-volitional disorders in the sphere of personality can be subject to correction.
-What methods do specialists resort to to correct what parents incorrectly laid in their child?
+Emotional-volitional disturbances in the personality sphere can be subject to correction.
+What methods do specialists resort to to correct what parents have wrongly instilled in their child?

 • Game therapy.
-With the help of the game, the rules of adequate behavior in the group are explained to the baby.
-The child forms new neural connections that help transform what he sees in the game and shift examples to life situations.
+With the help of the game, the rules of adequate behavior in the group are explained to the child.
+The child develops new neural connections that help transform what he sees in the game and transfer examples to life situations.

 • Art therapy.
-With the help of a picture, you can learn a lot about the personality of a child.
+With the help of a drawing you can learn a lot about a child’s personality.
 A creative work will show the specialist how the baby feels in the garden, in the family and in this world.
-Drawing helps to relax and feel self-confidence.
-Other types of art work in the same way: modeling, embroidery, designing.
+Drawing helps you relax and feel confident.
+Other types of art work the same way: modeling, embroidery, design.

 • Trainings.
 This method of influence involves working with a group of children who have a common problem.
-The guys will jointly revise their habits and form new ones based on the old ones.
+The guys will jointly review their habits and form new ones based on old ones.

-Correction of violations of the emotional-volitional sphere occurs by various methods.
+Correction of disturbances in the emotional-volitional sphere occurs using various methods.
 One of them is psychoanalytic therapy.
-Such therapy can be carried out both individually and in a group.
-If the kid is engaged in loneliness, the psychotherapist in the form of a game talks to the child about feelings.
-He asks to portray in turn anger, joy, love, etc. This is done so that the baby learns to distinguish between his feelings and understand at what moment and what exactly he should feel.
-Also, individual consultations help the child understand his significance and importance, and what is very necessary in most cases - to feel like a loved and welcome guest in the doctor's office.
+Such therapy can be carried out either individually or in a group.
+If the child studies alone, the psychotherapist talks to the child about feelings in the form of a game.
+He asks to portray anger, joy, love, etc. in turn.
+This is done so that the baby learns to distinguish between his feelings and understand at what moment and what exactly he should feel.
+Also individual consultations help the child understand his significance and importance, and what is very necessary in most cases is to feel loved and welcome in the doctor’s office.

-In group therapy, the therapist does not have time to play with each child.
-Therefore, the procedure for restoring the emotional-volitional sphere goes through the drawing.
-Children splash out their emotions, and then tell why they feel anger, joy, etc. Telling themselves and listening to others, the children begin to realize in what cases what to feel and how to correctly express their emotions.
+In group therapy, the specialist does not have time to play with each child.
+Therefore, the procedure for restoring the emotional-volitional sphere goes through drawing.
+Children express their emotions, and then tell why they feel anger, joy, etc. By telling themselves and listening to others, the children begin to realize in what cases what they need to feel and how to correctly express their emotions.

-Such therapy takes place in the form of a game.
+This type of therapy takes place in the form of a game.
 The child is offered a simulated situation, and he must show how he will behave in it.
-The game is aimed at developing in the baby those feelings that any normal individual in this situation should experience.
-After conducting a game situation, in order to consolidate the material, the facilitator should once again explain what exactly was being modeled and how the patient should behave in such a situation.
-Be sure to get feedback from the child.
-The child must explain the learned material.
-Moreover, it is necessary to get the child not only to tell him how to behave in a situation, but also to explain why such behavior would be considered acceptable.
+The game is aimed at developing in the baby those feelings that any normal individual should experience in a given situation.
+After conducting a game situation to reinforce the material, the presenter must once again explain what exactly was being modeled and how the patient should behave in such a situation.
+You should definitely get feedback from your child.
+The child must explain the material he has learned.
+Moreover, you need to get the child not only to tell you how to behave in a situation, but also to explain why such behavior will be considered acceptable.

-Such therapy should be carried out once a week.
-And for the remaining 7 days, the child must consolidate the material received in the lesson.
-Since the child will have little interest in his own development, parents should observe the behavior of the baby.
-And if the child does something differently than in the training, mom or dad should repeat the recently completed lesson with their child.
+Such therapies should be carried out once a week.
+And for the remaining 7 days, the child must consolidate the material received in class.
+Since the child will have little interest in own development, parents should monitor the baby’s behavior.
+And if the child does something differently from the training, mom or dad must repeat the recently completed lesson with their child.

-Persons with a violation of the emotional-volitional sphere, who have reached the age of majority, also need help, like children.
+Persons with emotional-volitional disorders who have reached adulthood also need help, just like children.
 But it will be difficult to change a teenager with the help of a game.
 Therefore, you should use What is its essence?

-A person is given a situation and several ways of its development.
-The teenager must tell what awaits a person who has passed each of the fictional paths.
-In this way, the person will better master the situation and understand the essence of the consequences of this or that behavior.
+A person is given a situation and several ways to develop it.
+The teenager must tell what awaits the person who has gone through each of the fictional paths.
+In a similar way the person will better master the situation and understand the essence of the consequences of this or that behavior.
 In a similar way, you can instill responsibility in teenagers and explain the price with your promise.
-The formation of new habits of behavior will not happen immediately.
-It is one thing to theoretically lose the situation, and quite another to change the character.
+The formation of new behavioral habits will not happen immediately.
+It’s one thing to theoretically lose a situation, and quite another to change your character.

-The older a person is, the less likely he is to make an internal restructuring.
-Therefore, the professional who conducts sessions with an adolescent should positively reinforce the patient's progress and focus on any positive changes.
-People who suffer from a disorder of the emotional-volitional sphere are prone to self-criticism and it is very important for them to hear words of approval from adults and respected people.
+The older a person is, the less chance he has of making internal changes.
+Therefore, the specialist who conducts classes with a teenager must positively reinforce the patient’s successes and focus on any positive changes.
+People who suffer from a disorder of the emotional-volitional sphere are subject to self-criticism and it is very important for them to hear approving words from adults and respected people.

 Gestalt therapy

-Such therapy allows the child to expand their feelings, or rather develop them.
-The specialist's task is to transform the baby's inadequate reactions to those that will be acceptable to society.
-How is the transformation process going?
-The specialist raises a problem, such as excessive aggression, which the child expresses by beating his opponent.
-The doctor should tell the kid that his way of solving the problem is ineffective, and in return offer more civilized methods of expressing emotions.
-For example, a verbal form of expressing one's dissatisfaction.
-Then you need to play the situation with the child.
-After the baby loses his temper, you should remind him of a recent conversation and ask him to express his feelings in words.
+Such therapy allows the child to expand his feelings, or rather develop them.
+The specialist’s task is to transform the child’s inadequate reactions into ones that will be acceptable to society.
+How does the transformation process work?
+The specialist identifies a problem, such as excessive aggression, which the child expresses by beating his opponent.
+The doctor should tell the child that his way of solving the problem is ineffective, and in return offer more civilized methods of expressing emotions.
+For example, a verbal form of expressing your dissatisfaction.
+Then you need to play out the situation with the child.
+After your child loses his temper, you should remind him of the recent conversation and ask him to express his feelings in words.

-The child's anger should decrease over time, as the task will seem too difficult at first.
-Over time, the baby should get used to the new strategy for expressing aggression.
-And in order for the learned material to fit better, the child needs to be constantly reminded of the lesson passed.
-And it is desirable that the kid saw similar ways in adults.
-For example, when dad and mom swear, they should not yell at each other, but calmly and measuredly express dissatisfaction with one or another misconduct of the spouse.
+The child's anger should decrease over time as the task will seem too difficult at first.
+Over time, the baby should get used to new strategy expressions of aggression.
+And in order for the learned material to be better understood, the child needs to be constantly reminded of the lesson completed.
+And it is advisable for the child to see similar methods in adults.
+For example, when mom and dad quarrel, they should not shout at each other, but calmly and measuredly express dissatisfaction with one or another offense of their spouse.

 Emotions are one of the most important mechanisms of mental activity.
-It is emotions that produce a sensually colored total assessment of incoming information from inside and outside.
+It is emotions that produce sensually colored total score incoming information from inside and outside.
 In other words, we evaluate the external situation and our own internal state.
 Emotions should be assessed along two axes: strong-weak and negative-positive.

-Emotion is a feeling, an internally subjective experience, inaccessible to direct observation.
-But even this deeply subjective form of manifestation can have disorders called emotional-volitional disorders.
+Emotion is a feeling, an internally subjective experience that is inaccessible to direct observation.
+But even this deeply subjective form of manifestation can have disturbances called emotional-volitional disorders.

 Emotional-volitional disorders